ElektraInitiative/libelektra/doc/help/kdb-validate.md

 For keys to be validated, they must contain the 'check'-metakeys and the respective plugins for validation must be loaded for the backend that was used while mounting.
-If a validation is done while using 'kdb set' the same validation is also done by 'kdb validate' Only string keys are validated!
+If a validation is done while using `kdb set` or `kdb get` the same validation is also done by `kdb validate` Only string keys are validated!
 Binary keys are skipped!

-Use -f to do a write test even if the previous read from the key database has issued warnings.
+Use `-f` to do a write-test even if the previous read from the key database has issued warnings.

 ## OPTIONS

 - `-d`,`--debug`:
-  Give debug information or ask debug questions (in interactive mode).
+  Give debug information.
 - `-f`, `--force`:
-  Force the action to be done.
+Force writing the configuration even on warnings.
 - `-H`, `--help`:
   Show the man page.
 - `-p <name>`, `--profile <name>`: